 Implementing Stop-Loss Orders

-- Fixed vs. Trailing Stops: Using fixed stops for simplicity and trailing stops to lock in profits as the trade moves in a favorable direction.
+- Fixed vs. Trailing Stops: Fixed stops protect the initial capital; trailing stops lock in the open profit as the trade works.

 3. Diversification: Spreading Risk Across Markets